 The first recorded instance of encryption being used for military purposes dates to around 500 BC.
 Spartan encryption used an invention called the scytale, which allowed secret messages to be sent and received.
 A narrow strip of parchment was wound around the device, and the text was written along the length of the device.
 Once the strip was wound off the cylinder, the text became unreadable unless the reader possessed an identical cylinder.
 This was the first time the concept of a common key, seen even today in modern cryptographic technologies, was used for both encryption and decryption.

 The first encryption was the substitution cipher which used a very simple method of replacing units (letters or groups of letters) with other units based on a set of substitution rules, e.g., A=N, B=O, etc. Before computers, the security of encryption was ensured by keeping cipher keys with the sender and receiver.
 Thus, even if the messenger was captured, the content of the message remained undecipherable.

 Julius Caesar’s legions used the above technique to much success.
 The Caesar Cipher used the normal sequence of the alphabet but shifted letters to a fixed number of letters further down the alphabet (If A becomes E, then B becomes F).
 Although such shift ciphers are considered some of the simplest forms of encryption today, the Caesar Cipher was only cracked around 800 AD.
 The Arab mathematician Al-Kindi looked at the frequency of letters in the encrypted message to determine the shifting rule.
-The most common and shortest words that frequently appeared in a text also help to break such codes: e.g., and, the, as, so.
+The shortest words that frequently appear in a text also help break such codes: e.g., and, the, as, so.

 World War 2 encryption